Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_private_registry/managing-iam-authentication/guide.en-gb.md

 >
 > **Admin** role: Regardless of the user group defined in the Identities section, assigning the Admin role will grant full administrative privileges on the selected registry.
 >
-> **Standard** role: Make sure users assigned to the Standard role do not belong to the Default group in the `Identities` section.
-This group has elevated rights by default (including admin-level access with limited capabilities, such as no user creation).
-To ensure clean separation of roles, we recommend:
+> **Standard** role: Be aware that users belonging to the Default group in the Identities section automatically inherit admin privileges on the registry.
+Assigning them the Standard role will not override these inherited rights.
+To ensure proper separation of roles, we recommend:
 >
 > - Organizing users into clearly defined groups.
 > - After changing a user’s group and assigning the Standard role, fine-tune their permissions directly in Harbor for better control and consistency.
-See the different roles in Harbor [here.](https://goharbor.io/docs/1.10/administration/managing-users/user-permissions-by-role/){.external}
+See the different roles in Harbor [here](https://goharbor.io/docs/1.10/administration/managing-users/user-permissions-by-role/){.external}.
 >

 These roles are assigned through IAM policies.
-To create and configure a policy: pour configurer une policy, navigate to the `Identity, Security & Operations`{.action} sectiont.
+To create and configure a policy, navigate to the `Identity, Security & Operations`{.action} section.
 Then, in the left-hand menu under **Identity and Access management**, click on `Policies`{.action} and click on `Create a policy`{.action} button.

 In the OVHcloud Control Panel, go to the `Identity, Security & Operations`{.action} section.
 In the left-hand menu, under `Identity and Access Management`, click on `Policies`{.action} and `Create a policy`{.action}.